satishdosapati/solutionbuilder_core/docs/design/00-index.md

 # Design Documents Index

-**Project:** AWS Cloud Architecture Generation SaaS Platform
+**Project:** Archai - AWS Cloud Architecture Generation SaaS Platform
-**Last Updated:** 2024-01-XX
+**Last Updated:** 2024-01-15

+## ⚠️ Implementation Status

+**Important**: These design documents describe the **target architecture** for a full SaaS platform.
+The current implementation is a **simplified MVP** focused on the core three modes.

+**Current Status:**
+- ✅ **Implemented**: Brainstorm, Analyze, and Generate modes (simplified versions)
+- 🚧 **Partially Implemented**: Mode-based MCP orchestration
+- ❌ **Not Implemented**: Authentication, database, artifact persistence, admin features

+**See**: [`../../IMPLEMENTATION_STATUS.md`](../../IMPLEMENTATION_STATUS.md) for detailed implementation status.

 ## Overview

-This directory contains comprehensive design documents for implementing the SaaS platform.
+This directory contains comprehensive design documents for implementing the full SaaS platform.
 Each document is self-contained and ready for implementation.
+Documents marked with ⚠️ describe features not yet implemented in the current MVP.

 ## Implementation Design Documents